 An Audubon International Certified Sustainable Community has a long-term, flexible framework to support its sustainable future.
-To verify that a community’s approach to sustainability is effective, Audubon International ensures that the community completes all program requirements to become an Audubon International Certified Sustainable Community.
+To verify that a community’s approach to sustainability is effective, Audubon International ensures that each community completes all program requirements to become an Audubon International Certified Sustainable Community.

 The certification program requires communities:

-(1) take actions that demonstrate sustainability principles are in place for all applicable focus areas and
+- take actions that demonstrate sustainability principles are in place for all applicable focus areas and

-(2) institute plans and policies that ensure a long term, community-led commitment to a sustainability program.
+- institute plans and policies that ensure a long term, community-led commitment to a sustainability program.

 While there are mandatory elements in both the action and process areas, every element has broad requirements that can be met in a wide variety of ways.

 Most communities use Audubon International’s three-stage process to achieve certification.
 Each stage educates and engages community members in the community’s sustainability initiative.
 The process will be tailored to fit any steps your community has already completed.